dsuryd/dotNetify-Elements/DevApp/server/Docs/Display/Alert.md

 ﻿## Alert

 The element to display text or other elements in an alert box.
-It supports markdown notations.
+The text can use the github-flavored markdown syntax.

 [inset]